gibran-ali/quantifying-accelerations/readme.md

 # Quantifying the Effect of Roadway, Driver, Vehicle, and Location Characteristics on the Frequency of  Longitudinal and Lateral Accelerations

 This repository contains the summarized data and code needed to recreate all figures in the paper titled "Quantifying the Effect of Roadway, Driver, Vehicle, and Location Characteristics on the Frequency of  Longitudinal and Lateral Accelerations."

+## How to Use

+Run `code_for_figures.R`